 The Engagement Welcome Mat

-With considerable potential gains at stake, promptly establishing and continually reinforcing a good impression with new enrollees is more crucial than ever.
+Given the stakes, establishing and reinforcing positive relationships with new enrollees is more critical than ever.

-The current focus on member engagement is a positive step toward building relationships that promote retention.
-Recent research from McKinsey on healthcare consumerism found that, “Consumer engagement has become increasingly important for all healthcare industry stakeholders.
-Both payers and providers are now evaluated through rating systems that incorporate customer satisfaction, giving them a strong incentive to enhance the consumer experience.”
+Member engagement is key to fostering retention.
+Research from McKinsey on healthcare consumerism emphasizes that consumer engagement has become increasingly important for all healthcare industry stakeholders.
+Both payers and providers are now evaluated through customer satisfaction ratings, creating strong incentives to enhance the consumer experience.

-According to Relay Network, “When a member enrolls in a new healthcare plan, they are naturally the most engaged and open to learning about their coverage.
-It’s the most opportune moment for health plans to set a standard of communication, drive adoption of digital tools, and make a great first impression.”
+Relay Network notes, “When a member enrolls in a new healthcare plan, they are naturally the most engaged and open to learning about their coverage.”
+Thus, this is the best time for health plans to establish effective communication, drive adoption of digital tools, and make a strong first impression.

-Customer support software company, Groove, points out that “Onboarding isn’t just about your product or service.
+As Groove, a customer support software company, points out,”Onbarding isn’t just about your product or service.
 It’s about the entire experience of doing business with you.”
-It’s also a launch pad for a successful relationship.
-They note that there are two key milestones that need to be reached before a customer can reach their full value potential: (1) the moment they sign up and (2) the moment they achieve their first success.
+It sets the stage for a successful relationship by achieving two key milestones: the moment a customer signs up and the moment they experience their first success.

-For most payers, the health insurance ID card is their first ambassador through the door.
-Even a 2×3 inch card and accompanying letter offers plans an opportunity to make that positive first impression and deliver a first success for the member.
-One of the keys to accomplishing that first success is personalization.
+For may payers, the health insurance ID card is the first tangible touchpoint.
+Even this small item, along with its accompanying materials, provides an opportunity to make a positive impression and deliver an initial success for the member.
+Personalization is essential to achieving this.

-Receiving irrelevant or overly general information from any healthcare stakeholder is a red flag to many consumers.
-As McKinsey advises, “Both payers and providers should consider how they can better meet the needs of specific consumer segments through personalized information, delivered when, how, and where consumers need it.”
+Receiving irrelevant or overly general information is a red flag for consumers.
+McKinsey advises that payers and providers should better meet the needs of specific consumer segments through personalized information, delivered when, how, and where consumers need it.

-Even minor personalizations can make a big difference.
-Dale Carnegie famously said in his book How to Win Friends and Influence People, “Remember that a person’s name is, to that person, the sweetest and most important sound in any language.”
-Since Carnegie’s time, his belief has been backed up with proof across disciplines.
+Even small personal touches can have a big impact.
+Dale Carnegie famously stated, “A person’s name is, to that person, the sweetest and most important sound in any language.”
+This belief is not backed by evidence across disciplines.

 Marketers are applying this maxim and consumers are taking notice.
 Statistica reports that 42% of consumers surveyed in 2020 see personalized content such as recommendations, offers or experiences as very or somewhat important to them.
 Gartner research revealed that of all the different types of personalized messages received by customers, messages that are fundamentally perceived to be “helpful” are the most impactful, and Accenture found that 83% of consumers are willing to share their data to enable a personalized experience.